"Cedar Shingle and Shim Stacks 40'' diameter each, variable hights, loose stacked cedar shingles and shims, 2017.

 "Stacked Cedar Shingles," loose stacked cedar shingles, approx. 20x30' installation, 2002

-My sculpture investigates the expressive trace of natural phenomena and of human presence.
-Current inquiries engage physical and symbolic transformations (and as impositions) of structured order on organic forms (architectonic, geological, plant and animal systems).
-Individual works and thematic groupings seek to draw upon associative ambiguity guided by juxtapositions of material, positioning, gravity and scale.
-More expansive themes consider the ordered and structured tendencies of human intervention and are explored through material context, visual contrast, contradiction, impotence, folly and other plays on form/image/function trajectories. - Matthew Weber - 2018
+My work investigates the expressive trace of natural phenomena and imprint of human presence.
+These object-based inquiries engage physical and symbolic impositions of structured order on organic forms and draw upon associative and semi-ambiguous indicators of material trace, place, gravity and scale.
+More expansive themes consider the ordered and structured tendencies of human intervention and are explored through shifting contexts, visual contrast, contradiction, awe and similar environmentally evocative conceptual trajectories. - Matthew Weber - 2020